 3 Dos and Don’ts For Effective Contact Center Agent Training

-There are many different ways to approach the challenge of agent training.
+There are many different ways to approach the challenge of effective call center employee training.
 But most of them contain some variation of a few essential elements.
 Here are three “dos” and “don’ts” that we believe will improve your training efforts.

 DO: Allow Agents to Self-Evaluate